-a financial system naturally evolves from a robust structure to a fragile structure, or from a structure that is consistent with stability to one that is conducive to instability.
-Note that it is a bit misleading to use the word 'stability', for Minsky would emphasize that systems are continually evolving, generally toward fragility, so that a 'stable' position is ephemeral.
-Indeed, he continually argued that 'stability is destabilizing': 'The first theorem of the financial instability hypothesis is that the economy has financing regimes under which it is stable, and financing regimes in which it is unstable.
-The second theorem of the financial instability hypothesis is that over periods of prolonged prosperity, the economy transits from financial relations that make for a stable system to financial relations that make for an unstable system' (Minsky, 1992c, pp. 7-8).
+During the 1960s, Minsky developed the financial instability hypothesis as he tried to answer the question, "can it happen again?".
+As readers are no doubt familiar with Minsky's "financial instability hypothesis" (FIH), we only wish to summarize it while emphasizing its institutional nature.
+According to Minsky, a financial system naturally evolves from a robust structure to a fragile structure, or from a structure that is consistent with stability to one that is conducive to instability.
+Note that it is a bit misleading to use the word "stability", for Minsky would emphasize that systems are continually evolving, generally toward fragility, so that a "stable" position is ephemeral.
+Indeed, he continually argued that "stability is destabilizing": "The first theorem of the financial instability hypothesis is that the economy has financing regimes under which it is stable, and financing regimes in which it is unstable.
+The second theorem of the financial instability hypothesis is that over periods of prolonged prosperity, the economy transits from financial relations that make for a stable system to financial relations that make for an unstable system".
+(Minsky 1992c, pp. 7-8)

-It is important to emphasize that Minsky's financial instability hypothesis is institutionally-specific, applicable only to a capitalist economy with complex financing of long-lived capital assets.
-In the absence of long-term finance, undertaken on the basis of longer-term expectations, the Minskian transformation towards fragility would not occur (this does not mean that a simpler capitalism could not experience instability).
-According to Minsky, financial positions evolve from 'hedge' to 'speculative' and finally to 'Ponzi', first as expectations about future returns become increasingly optimistic, and later as expectations are disappointed or financial arrangements are disrupted.
+It is important to emphasize that Minsky's FIH is institutionally-specific, applicable only to a capitalist economy with complex financing of long-lived capital assets.
+In the absence of long-term finance, undertaken on the basis of longer-term expectations, the Minskian transformation toward fragility would not occur (this does not mean that a simpler capitalism could not experience instability).
+According to Minsky, financial positions evolve from "hedge" to "speculative" and finally to "Ponzi", first as expectations about future returns become increasingly optimistic, and later as expectations are disappointed or financial arrangements are disrupted.

 It can be shown that if hedge financing dominates, then the economy may well be an equilibrium seeking and containing system.
 In contrast, the greater the weight of speculative and Ponzi finance, the greater the likelihood that the economy is a deviation amplifying system....
 [O]ver a protracted period of good times, capitalist economies tend to move from a financial structure dominated by hedge finance units to a structure in which there is large weight to units engaged in speculative and Ponzi finance.
-(Minsky, 1992c, pp. 7-8)
+(Minsky 1992c, pp. 7-8)

-It is precisely the apparent 'stability' that generates changes of expectations that leads to adoption of financial positions that cannot be validated should events prove to be less favorable than expected-that is, the transformation from robust (hedge) arrangements to fragile (speculative) positions.
-These speculative positions then are pushed to Ponzi for a variety of reasons: the terms on which finance is available become less favorable (either because providers become concerned with their own positions or because the central bank adopts a tighter policy to head-off perceived inflationary pressures), some expectations are revised, income flows that had been expected are not forthcoming, and so on.
-In any case, the financial instability hypothesis depends critically on the institutional arrangements of the modern capitalist economy and on the evolution of behavior that is likely to take place given these arrangements.
+It is precisely the apparent "stability" that generates changes of expectations that leads to adoption of financial positions that cannot be validated should events prove to be less favorable than expected--that is, the transformation from robust (hedge) arrangements to fragile (speculative) positions.
+These speculative positions then are pushed to Ponzi for a variety of reasons: the terms on which finance is available become less favorable (either because providers become concerned with their own positions or because the central bank adopts tighter policy to head-off perceived inflationary pressures), some expectations are revised, income flows that had been expected are not forthcoming, and so on.
+In any case, the FIH depends critically on the institutional arrangements of the modern capitalist economy and on the evolution of behavior that is likely to take place given these arrangements.